 Be a Man

 It’s not just in St. Joseph that I see this incredible example of manhood.
 I’ve seen multiple men emulate this quality and it always amazes me.
 I’m totally a romantic at heart.
 My version of chocolate and flowers is prayer and grace.
-When a man focuses more on leading his girl to God than to himself… that’s a real man.
+When a man is more concerned about leading his girl to God than to himself… that’s a real man.

 I just about figuratively died upon observing the spiritual significance of a husband who is a Eucharistic minister giving communion to his wife at Mass.
 That’s true love.